alyosama/alyosama.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a top rated freelance artificial intelligence engineer.
+I am a top rated freelance artificial intelligence engineer with 100% success rate on Upwork.

 I was a Research Software Development Engineer at Microsoft Research.
-Now, I am a graduate researcher in computational biology applications.
+Now, I am a graduate researcher in computational biology and deep learning.

 My passion is machine learning, I enjoy being challenged in different domains and solving problems with artificial intelligence to help people live better lives.